Weight calculation (window)

 Weight: 270 kg

-The prize weight is the largest of these, i.e. 300kg.
+The weight of the prize is the greatest of these, namely 300 kg.

 • Aggregate package pricing weights

-With separate calculation per package, the pricing weight for each package is also calculated, it will then be:
+With a separate calculation for each parcel, the pricing weight for each parcel is also calculated, giving:

 70 kg => 70 kg